Sparrow0hawk/sparrow0hawk.github.io/content/blog/2025-01-30-we-did-a-conference.md

 had been in the works for about a year since I foolishly replied to a Cross Gov Software Engineering community newsletter about getting involved.
 Since then it's been a journey, we did a survey to see if people would come and they said they would, so maybe this thing was a go-er.
 We got together an organizing committee of others willing to help make it happen which was fantastic.
-Together with this group and the support of ~~CDDO~~ GDS's Engineering Excellence team we got a date (yesterday) and a venue (GDS's office).
+Together with this group and the support of <del>CDDO</del> GDS's Engineering Excellence team we got a date (yesterday) and a venue (GDS's office).
 We lined up two fantastic keynote speakers: [Asim Hussain](https://asim.dev/) from the Green Software Foundation and [Terence Eden](https://shkspr.mobi/blog/), formerly of NHSX and CDDO.
 We gave people the opportunity to submit ten minute lightning talks and had 6 insightful and engaging speakers from a variety of departments cover topics from how to organise a hackathon to being